Big Brother 2 (American season): Summary

-With nominations looming closer, Mike debated nominating HouseGuests such as Autumn, Kent, and Nicole, seeing them as the most annoying in the group.
-He later got the idea of nominating a disliked HouseGuest against a well liked HouseGuest, seemingly ensuring the eviction of the disliked HouseGuest.
-On Day 6, Mike chose to nominate Nicole and Sheryl for eviction, with Nicole being his target.
+With nominations looming, Mike debated nominating HouseGuests such as Autumn, Kent, and Nicole, seeing them as the most annoying in the group.
+He later got the idea of nominating a disliked HouseGuest against a well-liked HouseGuest, seemingly ensuring the eviction of the disliked HouseGuest.
+On Day 6, Mike nominated Nicole and Sheryl for eviction, with Nicole being his target.
 Shannon and Will began to form a romantic relationship in the house, despite Shannon having a boyfriend.
 Justin and Krista also became closer, forming a more flirtatious relationship.
-The HouseGuests began to form a disliking towards the Chilltown group, feeling that they were stand-offish and immature.
+The HouseGuests formed a dislike towards the Chilltown group, feeling that they were stand-offish and immature.
 This led to the formation of the Hot Box alliance, named after the heat of the bedroom they slept in, which consisted of Autumn, Bunky, Hardy, Krista, Kent, Monica, and Nicole.
-The group later formed a plan to keep Nicole in the game, as a way to weaken the Chilltown alliance.
-The HouseGuests later competed in the "Birds Eye View" luxury competition.
-For this competition, the HouseGuests had to spell out a word using their bodies, and Head of Household Mike was required to attempt to figure out the word; if Mike guessed correctly, they would win the food they spelled.
-The group was successful, and won the competition.
+The group formed a plan to keep Nicole in the game as a way to weaken the Chilltown alliance.
+The HouseGuests competed in the "Birds Eye View" luxury competition.
+For this competition, they had to spell out a word using their bodies, and Head of Household Mike was required to figure out the word; if Mike guessed correctly, they would win the food they spelled.
+The group was successful.
 On Day 10, Justin was expelled from the house after an incident with Krista.
-While making out with an intoxicated Krista, Justin jokingly swung a sweeper at her head, and went further by holding a knife to her neck while the two made out.
-While holding the knife to her neck, he asked her "Would you get mad if I killed you?" before removing the knife from her neck.
-This incident followed a series of rule-breaking from Justin, and after consulting with the show's psychologist it was decided that Justin should be expelled.
-Despite Justin's departure, the scheduled eviction continued as normal.
+While making out with an intoxicated Krista, Justin jokingly swung a sweeper at her head and held a knife to her neck.
+While holding the knife to her neck, he asked her, "Would you get mad if I killed you?" before removing the knife.
+This incident followed a series of rule-breaking from Justin, and after consulting with the show's psychologist it was decided that he should be expelled.
+Despite Justin's departure, the scheduled eviction continued.
 On Day 12, Sheryl became the first HouseGuest to be evicted from the house in a vote of five to three.